-6.6.1 STANDARDS OF CONDUCT: Conduct that may lead to disciplinary action may include, but is not limited to, the following violations:

-6.6.1.1 Violation of federal, state, or local law on the Mesalands Community College campus or at College-sponsored events.

-6.6.1.2 Failure to comply with directions of Mesalands Community College officials acting in the capacities of their duties.

-6.6.1.3 Failure to identify one's self when a legitimate request to do so is made by a College official or staff member.

-6.6.1.4 Violating established rules, policies, or regulations of Mesalands Community College.

-6.6.1.5 Violation of human dignity includes, but is not limited to: racial or verbal abuse, threats, intimidation, harassment, coercion, and physical abuse or assault which threatens or endangers the physical health or safety of any member of the College community.

-6.6.1.6 Theft, attempted theft, vandalism, or damage to property of Mesalands Community College or any member of the College community.
+- 6.6.1 STANDARDS OF CONDUCT: Conduct that may lead to disciplinary action may include, but is not limited to, the following violations: - 6.6.1.1 Violation of federal, state, or local law on the Mesalands Community College campus or at College-sponsored events. - 6.6.1.2 Failure to comply with directions of Mesalands Community College officials acting in the capacities of their duties. - 6.6.1.3 Failure to identify one's self when a legitimate request to do so is made by a College official or staff member. - 6.6.1.4 Violating established rules, policies, or regulations of Mesalands Community College. - 6.6.1.5 Violation of human dignity includes, but is not limited to: racial or verbal abuse, threats, intimidation, harassment, coercion, and physical abuse or assault which threatens or endangers the physical health or safety of any member of the College community. - 6.6.1.6 Theft, attempted theft, vandalism, or damage to property of Mesalands Community College or any member of the College community. - 6.6.1.7 Hazing, which is defined as an act that endangers the mental or physical health of a student as an initiation into a group or organization.

-June 10-16 Weekly Planner

-Sunday 10

-Monday 11

-Tuesday 12

-Wednesday 13

-Thursday 14

-Friday 15

-Saturday 16

-6.6.1.7 Hazing, which is defined as an act that endangers the mental or physical health of a student as an initiation into a group or organization.

-6.6.1.8 Any form of behavior which constitutes indecent, lewd, or disorderly conduct on Mesalands Community College premises.

-6.6.1.9 Disruption or obstruction of an individual's pursuit of education or the learning environment during College-related activities.
-This includes public service or student activities off campus.

-6.6.1.10 Unauthorized possession, duplication, or use of any College facility key or use of keys to gain access to College premises.

-6.6.1.11 Failure to meet financial obligations to the College.

-6.6.1.12 Theft or abuse of computer time including, but not limited to the following:

-- Unauthorized downloading of files or software programs. - Unauthorized entry into files. - Unauthorized transfer, deletion, or change of files. - Unauthorized use of a password or security code. - Using computer facilities to interfere with normal operations. - Intentionally damaging or interrupting institutional computer operations.

-6.6.1.13 Possession, distribution, sale, use, or being under the influence of alcoholic beverages, illegal drugs, or controlled substances on College property or at College functions.

-6.6.1.13.1 DRUG-FREE WORKPLACE POLICY: It is the policy of Mesalands Community College to provide a safe environment for its employees, students, and members of the public.
-Accordingly, Mesalands Community College adheres to the Drug-Free Workplace Act of 1988, the Omnibus Transportation Act of 1991, and any state and local law regarding the use, sale, or possession of alcohol and controlled substances on College property.

-6.6.1.13.2 PROHIBITIONS: Mesalands Community College forbids any employee or student from possessing, using, selling, distributing, or being under the influence of alcohol or drugs, and from possessing, using, selling, or distributing drug paraphernalia while on College property or while involved in student activities.

-June 17-23 Weekly Planner
+June 16-22 Weekly Planner

-Sunday 17
+Sunday 16

-Monday 18
+Monday 17

-Tuesday 19
+Tuesday 18

-Wednesday 20
+Wednesday 19

-Thursday 21 Summer III Enrollment (9 am - 5 pm)
+Thursday 20 Summer III Enrollment (9 am - 5 pm)

-Friday 22
+Friday 21

-Saturday 23
+Saturday 22